Connor Wong Preview, Player Props: Red Sox vs. Yankees

-On Monday, Connor Wong (.485 slugging percentage in past 10 games, including one home run) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Connor Wong and his .485 slugging percentage over his past 10 games, battle starting pitcher Randy Vasquez and the New York Yankees at Fenway Park, Tuesday at 1:35 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his last game against the Orioles.
+In his most recent appearance, he had two hits (going 2-for-5 with an RBI) against the Orioles.

 Connor Wong Game Info & Props vs. the Yankees